 Most conventional sports drinks have too many electrolytes and other additives such as loads of sugar.
 Pedialyte, on the other hand, has the correct balance of electrolytes.

 It also has more sodium, which helps with water retention when you are losing so much by sweating during intense exercise.

-We aren’t the first to come up with this idea.
-Many professionals in the NFL and NBA are known to consume Pedialyte and its use among athletes actually dates all the way back to endurance runners in the 1980s.
+We certainly aren’t the first to come up with this idea.
+Many professional athletes in the NFL and NBA have been known to consume Pedialyte during or after games.